Regine-Makonga/Bikes-Sales-Data-Analysis-Excel-Project/README.md

 - We used the filters to filter data by category, subcategory and Country
 ## Data Visualization
 - Created Interactive charts using Excel's build-in tools.
-- Developed a dashboard with slicers to filtering data by product category
+- Developed a dashboard with slicers to filtering data by product category and by customer Age

 #### Bikes Sales Dashboard
 <img width="731" alt="Bikes Sales Dashboard" src="https://github.com/user-attachments/assets/e51c0f64-dcba-4176-812c-846cd71dfc1d" />